Right in the heart of the Texas Hill Country sits the charming and historic small town of Fredericksburg, Texas in Gillespie County.

 This wildflower farm is home to numerous Texas flower and plant species.

-The goal at Wildseed Farms is to grown wildflowers for the production of seeds so that the Texas wildflowers, including bluebonnets, can continue for generations to come!
+The goal at Wildseed Farms is to grow wildflowers for seed production so that Texas wildflowers, including bluebonnets, can continue for generations to come!

 Visit their website for more information on the wildflower farm.

-The park also has a lake to fish in, sports courts, hiking trails, and a playground on-site!
+This family-friendly park houses numerous pavilions for visitors to enjoy, a lake to fish in, sports courts, hiking trails, and a playground on-site!

-Since it is located about 3 miles outside of town, it makes for an easy outing.
+Since it is located about 3 miles outside of town, it is easy to visit.
 So pack a picnic and head out.

-For over 20 years now, the Fredericksburg Theatre Company has been producing live theatre right here in the small Texas town of Fredericksburg, Texas.
+For over twenty years, the Fredericksburg Theatre Company has been producing live theatre in the small Texas town of Fredericksburg.

 Performances range from live musicians (including country music) to full-scale Broadway-style productions.